South Africa Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; South Africa's rate plunged from 30% to 10% under Section 122 authority (effective Feb 24, expires ~July 24, 2026).
 A massive 20-point reduction — one of the largest rate drops globally.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 AGOA eligibility provides additional preferential access for qualifying products, but AGOA's authorization is expiring and congressional renewal remains uncertain.
 BMW X3/X4 vehicles from Rosslyn now face a much more competitive 10% + 2.5% MFN rate instead of the old 32.5% combined burden.

 Tips for Importers